-- When setting the stakes for your skill challenges, consider the size of your party and then the amount of successes to determine the difficulty of this encounter.
+- When setting the stakes for your skill challenges, consider the size of your party and then the number of successes to determine the difficulty of this encounter.
 I presently have used the method of 2(x) + 1, +2, or +3 depending on difficulty and stakes, with x being the number of players in this encounter.
 The principle idea is that firstly I wanted every player to have at least two opportunities during the skills challenge to succeed and be creative.
-The additional success increases the chance for failures and thus increases the amount of successes necessary (with exceptions, see below).
+The additional success increases the chance of failures but all to provide pathways to expand the narrative.

 - Increasing the number of required successes is only one aspect to adjust the difficulty of a skills challenge, adjust the difficulty check (DC) will also influence the overall stakes.
 For example, a DC 15 for a party of four characters at level 4, means that the average proficient skill maybe around a +5 or +4 at best, meaning a roll of 10 or greater is typically necessary to succeed.
 In this regard, it may be considered an easy or medium difficulty encounter depending on successes needed.
 If the DC was set to an 18 with the same playgroup, the average roll required would need to be a 13 or higher, obviously making it harder to roll successes.
 The skills challenge would be similar to a medium or even hard encounter depending on success and failure ratios.